PathoGenOmics-Lab/transcluster/README.md

 using [`tcfinder`](https://github.com/PathoGenOmics-Lab/tcfinder).

 Additionally,
-a fitness metric is estimated for each cluster by calculating the the ratio of the number of tips in the cluster to the number of sequences deposited in GISAID during the same time period.
+a normalized clustering index is estimated for each cluster by calculating the the ratio of the number of tips in the cluster to the number of background sequences (by default, those deposited in GISAID) during the same time period.
+The metric can be interpreted as an estimation of the transmission fitness in certain cases.
 These "background" samples include those collected between the first and last case within the cluster.
 The time window is symmetrically padded with a specified number of days (`FITNESS_PADDING_DAYS` parameter, default: 0 and 7).
 The denominator helps control for the effect of uneven sequencing